1. What do you know about the Microsoft SharePoint?

 Information on all the reports that get published

 Sharing of data resources and how this can be done

 36. Tell the procedure of creating a list in SharePoint?

 Answer: This can be done by first tapping on the app link and adding a custom list.
 Under the site contents, you can then open the app section.
 The next step is to click on the custom list and mention the description.
 This is how a list can be created in the SharePoint.

 37. What sort of applications does SharePoint have in Custom Web Applications?

-SharePoint has vast application in Custom Web Applications.
+Answer: SharePoint has vast application in Custom Web Applications.
 All the users are free to get the results in the way they want through this approach.
-SharePoint is actually capable to offer an extra later of services which simply make sure of quick prototyping of all the web applications.
+SharePoint is capable to offer an extra later of services which simply make sure of quick prototyping of all the web applications.
 Developers can make sure of integrating the corporate directories as well as the data sources through the various standards imposed on document assessment.
-SharePoint also has information management capabilities which are good enough to be trusted in a lot of development platforms.
-Moreover, there is a dedicated app store which is equipped with applications that are best for encapsulating the resources.
+SharePoint also has information management capabilities that are good enough to be trusted in a lot of development platforms.
+Moreover, there is a dedicated app store that is equipped with applications that are best for encapsulating the resources.

 38. How can you say that SharePoint is a better option than traditional data sharing document approach?

-SharePoint Traditional Approaches
+Answer: SharePoint Traditional Approaches